pytorch/pytorch.github.io/_posts/2021-12-22-introducing-torchvision-new-multi-weight-support-api.md

 ### Multi-weight support

 At the heart of the new API, we have the ability to define multiple different weights for the same model variant.
 Each model building method (eg `resnet50`) has an associated Enum class (eg `ResNet50_Weights`) which has as many entries as the number of pre-trained weights available.
-Additionally, each Enum class has a `default` alias which points to the best available weights for the specific model.
+Additionally, each Enum class has a `DEFAULT` alias which points to the best available weights for the specific model.
 This allows the users who want to always use the best available weights to do so without modifying their code.

 Here is an example of initializing models with different weights: